Scifabric/pybossa/doc/faq.rst

 Can I disable anonymous contributions?
 --------------------------------------
 Yes, you can.
 Check your project settings and toggle the drop down menu:
-*Allow Anonymous Contributors* from Yes to No. Check the :ref:`app-details` for further information.
+*Allow Anonymous Contributors* from Yes to No. Check the :ref:`project-details` for further information.

 Can I create *golden tasks*?